b1674927/signdocs/Readme.md

 A command line program to cryptographically sign documents and recover the address from a signature and hash.

+The app creates a Keccak256 hash of the document and creates an ECDSA signature `\x19Ethereum Signed Message:\n` is _not_ prefixed to the data.

 ## Sign

 ```